p-org/P/Docs/docs/getstarted/install.md

 === "Amazon Linux"

-    Run below commands to install Java 8 on Amazon Linux
+    Installing Java 8 on Amazon Linux (you can use any version of java > 8)

     ```
     sudo yum install java-1.8.0-openjdk